ErBa508/analyzeButtonPresses/README.md

 (right/left or a/b) made in response to a bi-stable visual stimulus.

-main.m will (1) get data, (2) generate a button press time series, (3) summarize and visualize the time series pre-clean-up, (4) clean-up gaps and overlaps in button presses, (5) summarize and visualize time series post-clean-up, and (6) analyze the time series data.
+main.m will (1) get data, (2) generate a button press time series, (3) summarize and visualize the time series pre-clean-up, (4) clean-up overlaps (not yet gaps) in button presses, (5) summarize and visualize time series post-clean-up, and (6) analyze the time series data.